IwkooO/Project_AI/docs/README_ARCHITECTURE.md

 ### Generation Process

-Semantic geocells are generated using **per-country K-Means clustering**:
+Semantic geocells are generated using **per-country K-Means clustering in 3D**:

 ```
 For each country: